How to Identify Your Desires and Where They Come From

 And Then

-Furthermore, to purify a desire, it is important to focus on the result that you want the desire to attain, instead of just saying you want something.
-Understand the purpose that the desire will fulfill, and therefore remove any inspiration from outer sources that may reduce and dim your desire by making them not from within.
-Inspiration is at its purest when it inspires you to do something you’ve always wanted to do and was always going to do, otherwise, it may very well be a thief of your time and your authentic life.
+Furthermore, to purify a desire, it is important to focus on the result that we want the desire to attain, instead of just saying we want something.
+Understand the purpose that the desire will fulfil, and therefore remove any inspiration from outer sources that may reduce and dim your desire(s) by making them not from within.
+Inspiration is at its purest when it inspires us to do something we have always wanted to do and was always going to do, otherwise, it may very well be a thief of our time and our authentic life.
 All that is truly you will spring forth from within.

 There are only so many things we can desire from life, and these can look the same to the physical eyes.
 But the perception and reasoning behind these desires is what separates them from those of others, and gives them their unique individuality.
 Perception makes life a reality.
 Perception is the reasoning that makes the difference between being vain or humble, joyous or sad, willing or unwilling, believing or doubting, giving up or enduring, etc. What is life but a constant choice of such decisions?
 A constant choice between choosing what you perceive?
 This perhaps is the only thing that separates all of us humankind from one another.